alien4cloud/alien4cloud.github.io/documentation/3.0.0/admin_guide/installation_configuration.md

 {% summary %}{% endsummary %}

-{% info %}
+{% warning %}
-This section describe installation and configuration of Alien 4 Cloud for a production mode.
-If you whish to use Alien 4 Cloud for a demo or development mode please refer to the [getting started](#/documentation/3.0.0/getting_started/getting_started.html) guide.
+This section describe a deprecated manual installation and configuration of Alien 4 Cloud.
+We strongly recommend you to automate your installation using [A4C Spray](https://github.com/alien4cloud/alien4cloud-spray/tree/develop) project (or alternatively use [Yorc bootstrap](https://yorc.readthedocs.io/en/stable/bootstrap.html)).
-{% endinfo %}
+{% endwarning %}

 {%warning%}
 <h5>Supported platforms</h5>